-As a pony-tailed nine-year-old growing up on the white shores of the Arabian Gulf, I tagged along after school one day to ‘calligraphy class,’ where we were shown ‘the italic alphabet.’
+As a pony-tailed nine-year-old growing up on the white shores of the Arabian Gulf, I tagged along after school one day to ‘calligraphy class,’ where we were shown ‘the Italic alphabet.’

-It was the astonishing union of my two greatest loves: writing and art.
-I fell stupendously in love all over again with the idea of beautiful pages of text – which <i>I</i> could learn to create.
+It was the astonishing union of my two greatest loves at the time: writing and art.
+I fell stupendously in love all over again with the idea of beautiful pages of text – which I could learn to create.

-My first collaborative book project began soon after: <i>Drip-Drop the Rainy Monster,</i> lettered by me in careful roundhand, illustrated by my sister (6) in full-page felt-tip technicolour, and ‘bound’ by stapling the pages <i>very</i> carefully down the left-hand edge.
+My first collaborative book project began soon after: Drip-Drop the Rainy Monster, lettered by me in neatest roundhand, illustrated by my sister (6 yrs old) in full-page felt-tip technicolour, and ‘bound’ by stapling the pages very carefully down the left-hand edge.

 My mum probably still has it somewhere ... oh yes: